microsoft/customer-insights-azure-data-workshop/lab01.md

 ## Step 3: Merge your customer entities

-On the Merge tab, if you need to combine any fields, ignore or rename any fields do that.
+On the Merge tab, you have the opportunity to combine, ignore or rename any fields.
 For the sample dataset, nothing needs to be done except click **Save** and click **Run… Run only Merge**.

 <img src="images/lab01/media/image34.png" style="width:7.5in;height:3.57222in" alt="Graphical user interface, text, application Description automatically generated" />